Download page Manage Configuration for .NET.

 config.xmlconfiguration file.
 The Config Management tool does not validate the

-.NET Agents deployed on Azure Cloud Services using the AppDynamics NuGet package do not register for Config Management because web role and worker role machine names are not always unique.
-Duplicate machine names may lead to unexpected consequences.
+.NET agents deployed on Azure cloud services using the AppDynamics NuGet package do not register for Config Management because web role and worker role machine names are not always unique.
+Duplicate machine names could lead to unexpected consequences.

 Identify the Configuration File

 To start managing your configurations in the Controller, identify a configuration file or set of configuration files to upload.
 If you are not familiar with .NET Agent configuration, AppDynamics recommends you use the Agent Configuration Utility on each machine to configure the agent.
-See Administer the .NET Agent and Configure the .NET Agent.
+For more information, see Administer the .NET Agent and Configure the .NET Agent.